 Harvard Medical School

-- Grant: Low Power Analog Seizure Detection Device
+- Project Title: Low Power Analog Seizure Detection Device

 Flint Hills Scientific, LLC

-- Grant: Animal Model of Posttraumatic Pharmacoresistant Epileptogenesis
+- Project Title: Animal Model of Posttraumatic Pharmacoresistant Epileptogenesis

 University of Washington School of Medicine